Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 Now you will calculate roughness paprmeters based on the vegetation (trees and bushes) within your grids.
 As you noticed there is only one surface data for vegetation present (**CDSM_nyc**) and if you examine your land cover grid (**landcover_2010_nyc**) you can see that there is only one class of high vegetation (*Deciduous trees*) present with our model domain.
 Therefore, you will not separate between evergreen and deciduous vegetation in this tutorial.
 As shown in table 1, the tree surface model represents height above ground.

 - Again, Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
-- Use the settings in Figure 5 and press *Run*.
+- Use the settings as in the figure below and press *Run*.
 - When calculation ids done, close the plugin.

 .. figure:: /images/SUEWSSpatial_IMCGVeg.png
    :alt:  none

-   Figure 5: The settings for calculating vegetation morphology.
+   The settings for calculating vegetation morphology.

 Land cover fractions
 ~~~~~~~~~~~~~~~~~~~~
 Moving on to land cover fraction calculations for each grid.

 - Open *UMEP > Pre-Processor > Urban Land Cover > Land Cover Fraction (Grid)*.
-- Use the settings in Figure 6 and press *Run*.
+- Use the settings as in the figure below and press *Run*.
 - When calculation ids done, close the plugin.

 .. figure:: /images/SUEWSSpatial_LCF.png
    :alt:  none

-   Figure 6: The settings for calculating land cover fractions
+   The settings for calculating land cover fractions

 Population density
 ~~~~~~~~~~~~~~~~~~